viamrobotics/docs/docs/tutorials/pi/make-a-plant-watering-robot.md

 ### Wire your ADC

-Wiring an analog-to-digital converter (ADC) between your capacitive soil moisture sensor and Pi ensures that the analog signals created by the capacitive soil moisture sensor's readings can be processed by the Pi, which expects digital signals to come to it through its GPIO pins.
+The analog-to-digital converter (ADC) between your capacitive soil moisture sensor and Pi converts the analog signals created by the capacitive soil moisture sensor's readings to digital signals that can be processed by your Pi, which expects digital signals to come to it through its GPIO pins.

 Start by wiring your ADC to your Raspberry Pi board.